kuri65536/fmmulti/README.md

 - link 1-node:N-nodes for test planning.
 - make a freemind plugin.
 - link nodes from attributes.
-- convert freemind to markdown.
+- o convert freemind to markdown.
-- freemind: save an original structure to output's attributes.
+- o freemind: save an original structure to output's attributes.
 - o markdown: save an original structure to output's attributes. (as `doc` )
 - o convert markdown to freemind.